gatemedia/api-tommy/README.md

 Basically, you document your classes using a standard.
 There is no modification in your code.
 You then run this tool and it will automatically generate and update your github wiki.

+This tool depends on rdoc 4.2.x

+# Compatibility
+* rdoc 4.2.x

+This gem is built against:
+* ruby 1.9.3
+* ruby 2.0.0
+* ruby 2.1.3
+* ruby 2.2.0

+Other versions may or may not work.

 ## Installation

 Add this line to your application's Gemfile: